Cultural Arts Commission Background

 The City of Richardson Cultural Arts Commission is responsible for making recommendations to the City Council relative to expenditures from the hotel/motel occupancy tax for proposed programs promoting and sustaining the cultural arts in the City.
 The Commission consists of seven members appointed by the Richardson City Council.
 Following are the steps of the grant review process:

-• The Cultural Arts Commission evaluates applications and interviews and makes funding recommendations.
+5. Cultural Arts Commission members will evaluate applications and interviews and make recommendations for funding.

-• Recommendations are forwarded to the City Council for final approval.
+6. Recommendations are forwarded to the City Council for the final award.

 Evaluation Process